 Rule 2.
 “Student with a disability” means a person who is determined by an individualized education program team or a hearing officer to have 1 or more of the impairments specified in this part that necessitates special education or related services, or both, who is not more than 25 years of age as of September 1 of the school year of enrollment, who has not completed a normal course of study, and who has not graduated from high school.
 A student who reaches the age of 26 years after September 1 is a “student with a disability” and entitled to continue a special education program or service until the end of that school year.

 R 340.1708 Visual Impairment explained; determination.

-(i) A central visual acuity for near or far point vision of 20/70 or less in the better eye after routine refractive correction.
+(a) A visual acuity of 20/200 or less after routine refractive correction.

-(ii) A peripheral field of vision restricted to not more than 20 degrees.
+(b) A peripheral field of vision restricted to 20 degrees or less.

 (c) A visual acuity of 20/200 or more and a recommendation by a teacher of students with visual impairment, an ophthalmologist, or an optometrist after an evaluation.

 (4) The certified orientation and mobility specialist shall conduct the evaluation in familiar and unfamiliar settings and under a variety of lighting and terrain conditions and shall take into consideration the individual needs of the student.

 (c) Definitions of disability terms.
 The terms used in this definition of a child with a disability are defined as follows: